yiisoft/yii2/docs/guide/structure-models.md

 ## Data Exporting <span id="data-exporting"></span>

 Models often need to be exported in different formats.
 For example, you may want to convert a collection of models into JSON or Excel format.
-The exporting process can be broken down into two independent steps.
+The exporting process can be broken down into two independent steps:

-In the first step, models are converted into arrays; in the second step, the arrays are converted into target formats.
+- models are converted into arrays;
+- the arrays are converted into target formats.

 You may just focus on the first step, because the second step can be achieved by generic data formatters, such as [[yii\web\JsonResponseFormatter]].

 The simplest way of converting a model into an array is to use the [[yii\base\Model::$attributes]] property.